muratk5n/thirdwave/en/README.md

 ---

-H2 View: "[South Korean] Scientists create new non-metallic photocatalyst for green hydrogen production..
+H2 View: "[South Korean scientists created a] new non-metallic photocatalyst for green hydrogen production..
 Inha University researchers had developed a high-performance non-metallic carbon nitride photocatalyst with a newly designed structural shape.
 It can